Haiqa-214/Dw-assignment/ANSWER.md

 Tab navigation works through inputs.

 4. AI usage
+   Chatgpt
    Modified the code by simplifying functions and fixing selectors to match my HTML.

 5. Honest gap

 The UI is basic and not highly animated.
 If I had more time, I would improve design, add transitions, and better button active states.

+6. Rounding policy
+   Standard rounding to 2 decimal places using toFixed(2) for all outputs.